-- (c) The Program of Assertive Community Treatment Teams must establish medication policies and procedures which identify processes to: - (1) Record physician orders; - (2) Order medication; - (3) Arrange for all individual medications to be organized by the team and integrated into people's weekly schedules and daily employee assignment schedules; - (4) Provide security for medications (e.g., daily and longer-term supplies, and long-term injectables) and set aside a private designated area for set-up of medications by the team's nursing personnel; - (5) Administer medications per state law to people receiving Program of Assertive Community Treatment services; and, - (6) Comply with Rule 13.8. - 5.
-Co-Occurring Substance Use Services - (a) Co-Occurring Substance Use Services are the provision of a stage-based treatment model that is non-confrontational, considers interactions of mental illness and substance use, and has individual-determined goals.
-This must include but is not limited to individual and group interventions in: - (1) Engagement (e.g., empathy, reflective listening, avoiding argumentation); - (2) Assessment (e.g., stage of readiness to change, individual-determined problem identification); - (3) Motivational enhancement (e.g., developing discrepancies, psycho-education); - (4) Active treatment (e.g., cognitive skills training, community reinforcement); and, - (5) Continuous relapse prevention (e.g., trigger identification, building relapse prevention action plans). - 6.
-Work-Related Services - (a) Work-related services to help people value, find, and maintain meaningful employment in community-based job sites and services to develop jobs and coordinate with employers but also includes but is not necessarily limited to: - (1) Assessment of job-related interests and abilities through a complete education and work history assessment as well as on-the-job assessments in communitybased jobs. - (2) Assessment of the effect of the person's mental illness on employment with identification of specific behaviors that interfere with the person's work performance and development of interventions to reduce or eliminate those behaviors and find effective job accommodations. - (3) Development of an ongoing employment plan to help each person establish the skills necessary to find and maintain a job. - (4) Individual supportive therapy to assist people to identify and cope with mental illness symptoms that may interfere with their work performance.
+- (c) The Program of Assertive Community Treatment Teams must establish medication policies and procedures which identify processes to: - (1) Record physician orders; - (2) Order medication; - (3) Arrange for all individual medications to be organized by the team and integrated into people's weekly schedules and daily employee assignment schedules; - (4) Provide security for medications (e.g., daily and longer-term supplies, and long-term injectables) and set aside a private designated area for set-up of medications by the team's nursing personnel; - (5) Administer medications per state law to people receiving Program of Assertive Community Treatment services; and, - (6) Comply with Rule 13.8.

+5. Co-Occurring Substance Use Services

+- (a) Co-Occurring Substance Use Services are the provision of a stage-based treatment model that is non-confrontational, considers interactions of mental illness and substance use, and has individual-determined goals.
+This must include but is not limited to individual and group interventions in: - (1) Engagement (e.g., empathy, reflective listening, avoiding argumentation); - (2) Assessment (e.g., stage of readiness to change, individual-determined problem identification); - (3) Motivational enhancement (e.g., developing discrepancies, psycho-education); - (4) Active treatment (e.g., cognitive skills training, community reinforcement); and, - (5) Continuous relapse prevention (e.g., trigger identification, building relapse prevention action plans).

+6. Work-Related Services

+- (a) Work-related services to help people value, find, and maintain meaningful employment in community-based job sites and services to develop jobs and coordinate with employers but also includes but is not necessarily limited to: - (1) Assessment of job-related interests and abilities through a complete education and work history assessment as well as on-the-job assessments in community-based jobs. - (2) Assessment of the effect of the person's mental illness on employment with identification of specific behaviors that interfere with the person's work performance and development of interventions to reduce or eliminate those behaviors and find effective job accommodations. - (3) Development of an ongoing employment plan to help each person establish the skills necessary to find and maintain a job. - (4) Individual supportive therapy to assist people to identify and cope with mental illness symptoms that may interfere with their work performance. - (5) On-the-job or work-related crisis intervention. - (6) Work-related supportive services, such as assistance with grooming and personal hygiene, securing of appropriate clothing, wake-up calls, and transportation, if needed.